givecoffee/AD311/recursion/README.md

 Before coding, I would ask the interviewer:

-- Is there a maximum input length? | Stack-overflow risk for very deep recursion in JS (~10k+ frames)
+- Is there a maximum input length?
+Stack-overflow risk for very deep recursion in JS
 - Is an iterative fallback acceptable as an optimised alternative, or must the optimised version remain recursive?
 - Should the function be pure (no mutation)?